Controlling keywords and their positions in text generation: Experiment

-We show that controlling the text makes it easier for the user to generate the intended text in the summarization task.
-Table~\ref{tab:rouge_result} shows the results of the summarization evaluation by the ROUGE score~\cite{lin-2004-rouge}.
-Note that we exclude target keywords from both the target and generated summaries to reduce the effect on the ROUGE score due to giving target keywords.
-We can see that the score is improved by controlling the keyword positions and the text length, indicating that providing these additional information makes it easier to generate text that is close to the user's intended content.
+We show that controlling the text makes it easier for the user to generate the intended text in summarization.
+The results of the evaluation of summary-content control in summarization by ROUGE score~\cite{lin-2004-rouge} are shown in Table~\ref{tab:rouge_result}.
+Note that to reduce the effect on the ROUGE score due to giving target keywords, target keywords are excluded from both the target and generated summaries.
+It is clear from the results in the table that the score is improved by controlling keyword positions and text length, and that finding indicates that such control makes it easier to generate text that is close to the user's intended content.